-She held out her hand, sticking it directly in front of my face, and I snorted.
+She held out her hand, sticking it directly in front of my face, and I snorted at the small diamond she sported.
 “You’re an idiot.”
 I’m not sure which one of them I was talking to, though, because they were both stupid.
 Her for getting with someone who’d abused me for a year, and him for being born.
 “I hope you’re happy together, but can you leave me to my tacos?”
 The slight waver in my voice was from hunger and irritation instead of fear, at least that’s what I told myself.

 Neither person moved, and I started to weigh the option of leaving before I’d finished eating or having to deal with them standing over me, turning everything I ate into a nightmare.

 “I’m not leaving,” Mallory bit out snidely.
 “We came to eat, and you don’t have a monopoly on the places in this town, just because of your family.”

 My heart kicked up a beat, and my palms started to sweat.
 The knife sitting on the table in front of me called out silently, beckoning for me to use it.